ydb-platform/ydb/ydb/docs/en/core/concepts/topology.md

 * **A cluster hosted in one availability zone**: This setup uses the `block-4-2` mode and consists of nine or more racks, each with an identical number of servers.
 * **A cluster hosted in three availability zones**: This setup uses the `mirror-3-dc` mode and is distributed across three data centers, with four or more racks in each, all containing an identical number of servers.

-## Redundancy recovery {#rebuild}

-Auto reconfiguration of storage groups reduces the risk of data loss in the event of a sequence of failures, provided these failures occur with sufficient time intervals to recover redundancy.
-By default, reconfiguration begins one hour after {{ ydb-short-name }} detects a failure.

-Once a group is reconfigured, a new VDisk is automatically populated with data to restore the required storage redundancy.
-This process increases the load on other VDisks in the group as well as on the network.
-The total data replication speed is limited on both the source and target VDisks to minimize the impact of redundancy recovery on system performance.

-The time required to restore redundancy depends on the amount of data and hardware performance.
-For example, replication on fast NVMe SSDs may take an hour, while it could take more than 24 hours on large HDDs.
-To ensure reconfiguration is possible, a cluster should have free slots available for creating VDisks in different fail domains.
-When determining the number of slots to keep free, consider the risk of hardware failure, the time required to replicate data, and the time needed to replace failed hardware.

 ## Database availability {#database-availability}